Potassium is a mineral that is important for the balance of fluids in the body and for the heart, kidneys and other organs to function normally.

 Potassium deficiencies are more common in people who:

-- Take certain medicines, such as diuretics and certain oral contraceptives
+- Take certain medications, such as diuretics and certain oral contraceptives

 - Have physically demanding jobs